rnm35/election-vote-manager/README.md

 Election Vote Manager is a Java-based web application for managing a simple election workflow end-to-end, including voter onboarding, authentication, ballot submission, and officer-side election operations.

-This repository started as coursework and has been renamed/restructured for use as an individual portfolio project.

 ## Project Overview

 The project demonstrates: